Find Any File (FAF)

 What are the system requirements (supported OS versions)?

-The big green Download button gives you the Intel-only version.
-To run on PowerPC Macs, you need to use the other download link below the big button.
+The big green Download button gives you the latest 2.x version.
+To run on PowerPC Macs or OS X versions before 10.11, you need to use the other download link below the big button.

 What does it mean when "(slow)" appears?

 If you read the FAQ further down, you'll see that some volumes (disks) support

 the Fast Search operation.
 That's what makes FAF so fast.

 Volumes that do not support this operation are marked with "(slow)".
 Expect long times when searching on those.